harpreetsingh-7782/AI-Content-Optimizer-Project/README.md

 AI-Content-Optimizer/

-├── .gitignore        A                  # Specifies files and directories to be ignored by Git.
+├── .gitignore                          # Specifies files and directories to be ignored by Git.

 ├── README.md                           # This comprehensive project overview.